daveestaaqui/MahlerSignalsBot/docs/blog/hello-world.md

+# Hello World

-# Welcome to Aurora-Signals
+Welcome to **Aurora-Signals Blog**.

-This is a sample blog post served from `/blog/hello-world`.
+This marks the first post synced with the live API.

-This system provides automated market analysis for informational purposes only and does not constitute financial, investment, or trading advice.
+> “This system provides automated market analysis for informational purposes only and does not constitute financial, investment, or trading advice.”